-In order to increase the career opportunities available to staff members at the University of Michigan, enhance the performance of staff members and of their units, and encourage professional growth, the University offers a tuition support program.
+The University offers a tuition support program to increase the career opportunities available to staff members, enhance their performance and encourage professional growth.
 To qualify for tuition support under this program, a staff member must take the course for credit and must successfully complete the course as defined below (see section II.
 C.).
 Tuition support under this policy may be paid as either a reimbursement or an advance, at the option of the staff member (see sections II.
 F. and G.).

 A staff member is eligible for tuition support if he or she: